ICB supervises nearly 3700 bookkeepers working in public practice under our Practice Licence scheme.

 Please call or email ICB to request the guide, quoting your ICB Number.

 Benefits for Members with a Practice Licence

 Practice Licence holders benefit from enhanced access to the restricted content within the Running a Practice section of the website.
 You can see what sort of content is included from the right hand menu and it includes:

 - Advice on contacting accountants and potential clients

 - Discounted Professional Indemnity Insurance

-- Advice on writing letters of engagement and contracts
+- Downloadable templates for letters of engagement and contracts

 > Setting Up Your Business Checklist

 > Practice Licence in detail